cjl032224/Money4Mobs/README.md

  Message Name | Available Placeholders | Reason for Triggering Display
 ------ | ------- | -------
-mobKillerOnMessage |  |
-mobKillerOffMessage |  |
-accessDeniedMessage |  |
-eggSpawnRewardTrueMessage |  |
-eggSpawnRewardFalseMessage |  |
-spawnerSpawnRewardTrueMessage |  |
-spawnerSpawnRewardFalseMessage |  |
-tamedWolvesRewardTrueMessage |  |
-tamedWolvesRewardFalseMessage |  |
-reloadingMessage |  |
-reloadConfirmMessage |  |
-setLowWorthCommandErrorMessage |  |
-setHighWorthCommandErrorMessage |  |
-addCustomDropsErrorMessage |  |
-addCustomDropsCommandErrorMessage |  |
-addCustomDropInvalidMobErrorMessage | %mobName% |
-addCustomDropAlreadyPresentErrorMessage | %itemName% |
-addCustomDropSuccessMessage | %mobName%, %chance%, %amount%, %itemName  | removeCustomDropSuccessMessage | %mobName% |
-customDropsDoNotExistErrorMessage | %mobName% |
-customDropsNotEnabledMessage | %mobName% |
-setLowWorthTooHighErrorMessage | %mobName% |
-setHighWorthTooLowErrorMessage | %mobName% |
-mobDropInfoMessage | %mobName%, %chance%, %amount%, %itemName% | customDropsNotSetMessage | %mobName% |
-mobWorthMessage | %mobName%, %lowWorth% |
-mobRangeWorthMessage | %mobName%, %lowWorth%, %highWorth% |
-setLowWorthSuccessMessage | %mobName%, %lowWorth% |
-setHighWorthSuccessMessage | %mobName%, %highWorth% |
-defaultDropsTrueMessage | %mobName% |
-defaultDropsFalseMessage | %mobName% |
-customDropsTrueMessage | %mobName% |
-customDropsFalseMessage | %mobName% |
-languageChangeSuccessMessage |  |
-moneyRewardedMessage | %amount%, %balance% |
-moneySubtractedMessage | %amount%, %balance% |
+mobKillerOnMessage |  | /mk toggleKM - Turns on the display for the kill message mobKillerOffMessage |  | /mk toggleKM - Turns off the display for the kill message accessDeniedMessage |  | Occurs when a player does not have permission for a command eggSpawnRewardTrueMessage |  | /mk toggleMoneyFromSpawnEggs - When the 'spawneggs' property in mobs.yml gets set to true eggSpawnRewardFalseMessage |  | /mk toggleMoneyFromSpawnEggs - When the 'spawneggs' property in mobs.yml gets set to false spawnerSpawnRewardTrueMessage |  | /mk toggleMoneyFromSpawners - When the 'spawners' property in mobs.yml gets set to true spawnerSpawnRewardFalseMessage |  | /mk toggleMoneyFromSpawners - When the 'spawners' property in mobs.yml gets set to false tamedWolvesRewardTrueMessage |  | /mk toggleMoneyFromTamedWolves -  When the 'tamedWolvesGiveMoney' property in mobs.yml gets set to true tamedWolvesRewardFalseMessage |  | /mk toggleMoneyFromTamedWolves -  When the 'tamedWolvesGiveMoney' property in mobs.yml gets set to false reloadingMessage |  | /mk reload - Tells the command sender that Money4Mobs is reloading reloadConfirmMessage |  | /mk reload - Tells the command sender that Money4Mobs has completed reloading setLowWorthCommandErrorMessage |  | /mk setLowWorth - When a player improperly uses the command setHighWorthCommandErrorMessage |  | /mk setHighWorth - When a player improperly uses the command addCustomDropsErrorMessage |  |  /mk addCustomDrop - When a command sender tries to add a drop to a player addCustomDropsCommandErrorMessage |  | /mk addCustomDrop - When a player improperly uses the command addCustomDropInvalidMobErrorMessage | %mobName% | When a command sender inputs a mob that is invalid addCustomDropAlreadyPresentErrorMessage | %itemName% | /mk addCustomDrop - When a command sender tries to add a drop to a mob that is already present addCustomDropSuccessMessage | %mobName%, %chance%, %amount%, %itemName  | /mk addCustomDrop - When a command sender successfully adds a drop to a mob removeCustomDropSuccessMessage | %mobName% | /mk removeCustomDrop - When a command sender successfully removes a drop from a mob customDropsDoNotExistErrorMessage | %mobName% | /mk drops - When there are no drops present for the mob customDropsNotEnabledMessage | %mobName% | /mk drops - When the '[mobName].customDrops' property in mobs.yml is set to false setLowWorthTooHighErrorMessage | %mobName% | /mk setLowWorth - When the command sender tries to set a low worth that is higher than the high worth for that mob setHighWorthTooLowErrorMessage | %mobName% | /mk setHighWorth - When the command sender tries to set a high worth that is lower than the low worth for that mob mobDropInfoMessage | %mobName%, %chance%, %amount%, %itemName% | /mk drops - Displays the drop information for mobs on success customDropsNotSetMessage | %mobName% |  /mk drops - When the '[mobName].customDrops' property in mobs.yml is set to true, but no drops are present for that mob mobWorthMessage | %mobName%, %lowWorth% | /mk worth - Displays the worth of a mob when both the lowWorth and highWorth are the same amount mobRangeWorthMessage | %mobName%, %lowWorth%, %highWorth% | /mk worth - Displays the worth of a mob when the lowWorth and highWorth are a different amount than each other setLowWorthSuccessMessage | %mobName%, %lowWorth% | /mk setLowWorth - When the command sender successfully sets the lowWorth for that mob setHighWorthSuccessMessage | %mobName%, %highWorth% | /mk setHighWorth - When the command sender successfully sets the highWorth for that mob defaultDropsTrueMessage | %mobName% | /mk toggleDefaultDrops - When the '[mobName].keepDefaultDrops' property in mobs.yml gets set to true defaultDropsFalseMessage | %mobName% | /mk toggleDefaultDrops - When the '[mobName].keepDefaultDrops' property in mobs.yml gets set to false customDropsTrueMessage | %mobName% | /mk toggleCustomDrops - When the '[mobName].customDrops' property in mobs.yml gets set to true customDropsFalseMessage | %mobName% | /mk toggleCustomDrops - When the '[mobName].customDrops' property in mobs.yml gets set to false languageChangeSuccessMessage |  | /mk language - When the command sender's language in the users.yml file is updated successfully moneyRewardedMessage | %amount%, %balance% | When a player kills a mob and the low worth is greater than 0 moneySubtractedMessage | %amount%, %balance% | When a player kills a mob and the low worth is less than 0